Omicron in Europe: Where has the new COVID variant been detected?

 Iceland

 Despite putting border restrictions in place in the wake of the discovery of the Omicron variant, Icelandic health authorities announced on December 1 that they had detected a case of the variant in the country in a person who hadn't travelled.
-Their conclusion was that the variant had been in Icelandic society for a while already.
+Their conclusion was it was locally transmitted and therefore the variant had been in Icelandic society for a while already.
+The number of confirmed cases is now sitting at 10 as of December 4.

 Italy

-The country has one confirmed Omicroncase.
-The man from the Naples region had returned from Mozambique, the Italian Higher Institute of Health (ISS), announced on Saturday.

-The ISS said the patient and his family are in good health.
+The country one its confirmed Omicron case in a man from the Naples region who had returned from Mozambique, the Italian Higher Institute of Health (ISS), announced on November 27.
+The ISS had said the patient and his family are in good health.
+Italy has now confirmed 4 cases, according to the latest ECDC data.
+Meanwhile, the country has imposed fresh restrictions, including a new basic health pass that requires a negative test to use public transport and hotels.

 Ireland

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.